Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 3. On the Users tab, enter in the Name box the user name you want to add to a group.

 4. In the Available Groups box, click the group you want to add the user to, and then click Add.
-The selected group is displayed in the Member on the list.
+The selected group is displayed in the Members list.

 Repeat step 4 if you want to add this user to any other groups.